-Prerequisites: ITEC2503 and ITEC3503 or approval of the instructor.
-Exclusions: Unavailable to students with credit for ITEC416 or ITEC444.
+ITEC2503 and ITEC3503 or approval of the instructor

 This course provides the learner with an overview of the state of e-commerce today.
 It defines electronic commerce and discusses electronic commerce elements.
 Also addressed are issues and technologies available for companies wishing to engage in e-commerce.
 Student will be required to build a basic e-commerce system.